corgijan/easy-e-invoice/README.md

 Look at the tests for now.
 Proper examples will follow here.
 You can use the very simple `EInvoice` interface to create an invoice:

+`This was created during a hackergarten.net event in Dortmund, Germany.`